CyVerse-learning-materials/discovery_environment_guide/step3.rst

 You can select from several hundred applications (apps) available in the Discovery Environment when you are ready to analyze your data.

+**Important**

+- When launching an app, you can log out or navigate to another page or operation after you start the task; an automated email notification is sent to you when those tasks are completed.

 *Browsing Apps*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~